Confidentiality

 Using AI tools with client information raises new confidentiality concerns:

-• Data storage — some AI tools may store your inputs or use them for training and product improvement, depending on their settings and terms
+- Data storage — some AI tools store your inputs and may use them for training

 Many AI tools now offer enterprise or professional tiers with stronger data protection.
 If you regularly handle sensitive client information, these may be worth the investment.